Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations: Introduction

 \paragraph{Main motivation.} The main motivation behind this work is seeking a better understanding of classical generic algorithms for DLOG and other problems.
 Although Pollard's algorithm for DLOG is over 45 years old, we are not aware of any formal statement that justifies its need for adaptivity.
 Indeed, proving such a statement seems to be related to the major open problem of proving strong time-space lower bounds against short-output oblivious branching programs,\footnote{Technically, the open problem is to prove slightly super-linear time-space tradeoff lower bounds for oblivious branching programs.
 In our case, since the best algorithm runs in time $O(\sqrt{N})$, the analogous problem is to prove a time-space tradeoff of the form $TS \geq N^{1/2 + \epsilon}$ for some $\epsilon > 0$.} for which the best-known result was obtained by Babai, Nisan and Szegedy~\cite{BabaiNS92} more than 30 years ago.
 Yet, given the historical significance of Pollard's algorithm, we view the question of formally justifying its adaptivity in an alternative (but standard) computational model as fundamental.
 We make progress on this question by showing that adaptivity does provide a significant advantage for DLOG algorithms in the generic group model, in the \emph{preprocessing} (auxiliary input) setting.
 We also obtain similar results for several other major problems.

-In particular, we present a new model, which we call \emph{permutation challenge} (PC), which allows proving lower bounds on non-adaptive time-space tradeoffs for a wide variety of problems, including DLOG, DDH, sqDDH, and breaking the EM cryptosystem.
-We describe the model as part of the proof overview in Section~\ref{sec:proof-overview}.
+In particular, we present a new model, which we call \emph{permutation challenge} (PC), which allows proving lower bounds on non-adaptive time-space tradeoffs for a wide variety of problems, including DLOG, DDH, sqDDH, and breaking the EM cryptosystem.\footnote{It seems possible to extend the model to prove time-space lower bounds for the permutation inversion problem in case the adversary is non-adaptive and makes challenge-dependent queries of a certain type (e.g., for each challenge, the query set is selected independently uniformly at random).
+However, such lower bounds are unlikely to improve the state-of-the-art, hence we did not pursue this direction further.} We describe the model as part of the proof overview in Section~\ref{sec:proof-overview}.
 We now describe the results we obtain for the specific problems.

 \paragraph{Sharp lower bound for non-adaptive algorithms for DLOG with preprocessing.} Our main result concerns non-adaptive generic algorithms with preprocessing for the DLOG problem.
 We show that unlike the adaptive setting, for non-adaptive algorithms preprocessing cannot be exploited better than in the baby-step giant-step algorithm -- indeed, its $O(\sqrt{N})$ online time complexity cannot be reduced even if a preprocessing phase of unbounded complexity is allowed, as long as the size of the advice $z$ is $\tilde{O}(\sqrt{N})$. \begin{theorem} Let $A=(A_0,A_1)$ be a non-adaptive $(S,T)$-algorithm for the DLOG problem in the generic group model, over a group $G$ with a prime number $N$ of elements.
 Denote by $\MAXS_{\textup{DLOG}}(T)$ the optimal success probability of a non-preprocessing, non-adaptive algorithm that makes at most $T$ queries.
 Then, the success probability of $A$ is at most